Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Discussion Conclusions

 Several aspects of the physical problem we study here and our workflow help to explain the accuracy of the \gls*{ML} model predictions.
 Starting from the half-filled Hubbard model on the Bethe lattice, we leveraged particle-hole symmetry to constrain the learned mapping and maintain the correct density, thereby removing potential complications arising from chemical potential tuning.
 Moreover, the Bethe lattice admits a particularly simple self-consistency condition, $\Delta(i\omega_{n})= t^{2}G_{\mathrm{loc}}(i\omega_{n})$, making the \gls*{DMFT} mapping smoother and plausibly easier for the \gls*{ML}-surrogate to learn.
 The Legendre polynomial basis parameterization is known~\cite{Boehnke2011orthogonal} to be an efficient representation of many-body Green's functions, and we find it to be similarly efficient for the self-energy.
 We note that our approach of using the Green's function $G_{0}(\tau)$ as an input, which efficiently encodes Hamiltonian parameters such as the lattice type, filling or chemical potential, bandwidth, and symmetries in a single function, allows for straightforward extensions to other impurity Hamiltonians and may have improved universality and transferability compared to other approaches which use the Hamiltonian parameters directly.

 It is important to emphasize that the \gls*{ML}-surrogate contains enough expressivity to capture essential features of the Mott transition, as exemplified by Fig.~\ref{fig:hysteresis}.
 The surrogate tracks the hysteresis curves arising from the choice of a metallic or insulating seed at the beginning of the simulation.
-Although some quantitative discrepancies in the double occupancy are clearly visible, we believe these are tunable with more training data and architectural design tweaks.
+Although some quantitative discrepancies in the double occupancy are clearly visible, we believe they can be mitigated with more training data and architectural design tweaks.

 The interpolative power of \gls*{ML}-based approaches is readily apparent in our predictions of $\UcI$ and $\UcII$ in Fig.~\ref{fig:phase_diagram}.
 High-fidelity results are achievable in this region, enabling high-density predictions in phase diagrams that are well-represented by the training data distribution.
 However, as is well known, high-dimensional \gls*{NN}-based solution manifolds are often unconstrained outside the training manifold, and extrapolations of these models to out-of-distribution regimes are typically unreliable.
 In our case, the \gls*{NN} model exhibits enough extrapolation power to capture schematic aspects of the unseen region, suggesting that the model could be fine-tuned by partially freezing weights and training on additional examples in this region.
 Moreover, the model can accelerate convergence by passing off the NN-converged solution to the exact impurity solver (as shown in Fig.~\ref{fig:QMCacc}), yielding trustworthy predictions in the extrapolative region of the phase diagram.
-In all cases, extra care is needed where additional competing phases and broken-symmetry channels may enter between or outside the grid of training examples.
+In all cases, extra care is needed when additional competing phases and broken-symmetry channels may enter, either between or outside the grid of training examples.